jcfloridadev/CS-250-Software-Development-Lifecycle-SDLC-/README.md

 Justin Carlo Florida
 Computer Science Student | Software Engineering

-## Notes
-This repository is intended for educational and portfolio purposes.

 ## Reflection

 ### How do I interpret user needs and implement them into a program?
 How do user stories help?